jhanellalor/jhanellalor/README.md

 - 👋 Hi, I’m @jhanellalor
 - 👀 I’m interested in Programming, Design and Computers
-- 🌱 I’m currently learning C, Python, Javascript and CSS
+- 🌱 I’m currently learning C, Python, Javascript, HTML and CSS
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me https://www.linkedin.com/in/jhanel-lalor-125b0022a/